 Title IX States

-"No person in the U.S. shall, on the basis of sex be excluded from participation in, or denied the benefits of, or be subjected to discrimination under any educational program or activity receiving Federal financial assistance"
+"No person in the U.S. shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance"

 - Compliance with Title IX: An Overview, (Runtime: 19:39)

 Video interview with Leigh Manasevit, Attorney with Brustein & Manasevit

 PreK-12 Title IX Training in Denver - August 6-8, 2019

 - The Association of Title IX Administrators (ATIXA) is offering a 3 day PreK-12 Title IX Administrator Certification Course at Metropolitan State University (Denver's Auraria Campus).
 For more information and to register, click here.

 - Contact ATIXA at email@example.com with questions or call 610-644-7858.

 The purpose of Title IX of the Education Amendments of 1972 is to eliminate discrimination on the basis of sex in any education program or activity receiving Federal financial assistance.
 The following link addresses frequently asked questions about sex discrimination and describes the schools and programs that are covered by Title IX, who is protected under Title IX, and provides a brief summary of the school and program responsibilities under Title IX.

 On November 29, 2018, Education Secretary DeVos released proposed Title IX rule that was open for public comment for 60 days from the date of publication in the Federal Register.